 We make a million decisions a day.
 Go to the gym or sleep in?
 Coffee or tea?
 Stairs or elevator?
 And the big one, what’s for dinner?
 If stressing about takeout weren’t enough, there are decisions to make about what to do with your money, too.
-You may find yourself thinking “checking account vs. savings account,” “how is a CD different from a savings account” or “what type of savings account should I open?”
+You may find yourself comparing checking accounts vs. savings accounts.
+Or you might ask yourself, “How is a CD different from a savings account?” or “What type of savings account should I open?”

 One way to simplify this decision is to break it down to the dollar level.

-Let’s compare 4 dollar bills as they make their way through 4 different types of accounts: a checking account, savings account, money market account and CD.
-With this dollar-level view, choosing which account is right for you will be one less decision to worry about.
+Let’s compare 4 dollar bills as they make their way through 4 different types of accounts: a checking account, a savings account, a money market account and a certificate of deposit (CD).

 Let’s start with the most flexible type of account, a checking account.
-When Dollar #1 goes into a checking account, it never gets comfortable or takes off its shoes because it needs to be ready to go at a moment’s notice.
+When Dollar No. 1 goes into a checking account, it never gets comfortable or takes off its shoes because it needs to be ready to go at a moment’s notice.
 A checking account is basically a house for your money to hang out in until you’re ready to spend it.
-Dollar #1 will stay in this house until you write a check, use your debit card, get cash from an ATM or make an electronic payment.
+Dollar No. 1 will stay in this house until you write a check, use your debit card, get cash from an ATM or make an electronic payment.1

-The great thing about Dollar #1 is that it’s flexible.
-Day or night, whenever you need it, you can use it.
-The trade-off for this flexibility is that Dollar #1 doesn’t usually grow.
-Though some checking accounts can offer interest, most do not.
-So, while you can call on Dollar #1 whenever you need it, if you left it alone, it wouldn’t grow any bigger.
+The great thing about Dollar No. 1 is that it’s flexible.
+Day or night, whenever you need it, you can usually use it.
+The trade-off for this flexibility is that Dollar No. 1 might not grow.
+Though some checking accounts offer interest, many do not.
+So, while you can usually call on Dollar No. 1 whenever you need it, if you left it alone, it wouldn’t grow any bigger.

-When Dollar #3 goes into a money market account, it usually has a required number of roommates (additional dollars you put in).
-And, like a savings account, it can only leave the house a few times a month.
-In a money market account, Dollar #3 will grow faster than Dollars #1 and #2, but in order to do so, it has to stay in the house with a group of other dollars.
+When Dollar No. 3 goes into a money market account, it might be required to bring along a number of roommates in the form of minimum deposits and balances.3 And, like a savings account, it might only be able to leave the house a few times a month.
+But in a money market account, Dollar No. 3 may grow faster than Dollars 1 and 2.

-Dollar #4 is going to a Certificate of Deposit (or CD).
-How is a CD different from a general savings account?
-A CD is a savings account that typically earns a higher interest rate because your money has to stay in the bank for a set amount of time that you get to choose—usually between 6 months and 5 years.
-Think of it like a contract.
-Typically, the longer the contract time, the higher the interest rate.3
+Dollar No. 4 is going to a CD.
+How is a CD different from a traditional savings account?
+A CD is a savings account that typically earns a higher interest rate because you agree to keep your money in the bank for a set amount of time.4 You typically get to choose the amount of time, such as six months, a year, five years or longer.
+Typically, the longer the amount of time, the higher the interest rate.5

-Basically, Dollar #4 is promising the bank it won’t leave the house for a while, and in exchange, the bank will reward Dollar #4 with a higher interest rate that you earn.
-If you need to take Dollar #4 out of the CD, you can, but you’ll usually pay a penalty for breaking the contract.4
+Basically, Dollar No. 4 is promising the bank it won’t leave the house for a while, and in exchange, the bank will reward Dollar No. 4 with a higher interest rate.
+If you need to take Dollar No. 4 out of the CD, you can, but you’ll usually pay a penalty for doing so.5

-This means that Dollar #4 is going to grow the fastest but will be the least accessible.
+This means that Dollar No. 4 may grow the fastest, but it could be the least accessible.
 For money you can live without for the immediate future, a CD may be a solid option.
 If you want the benefits of a CD with more accessibility, look into a CD ladder as an alternative.

-Dollar #1 went to a checking account and will grow the least but be the most accessible.
-Dollar #2 is in a general savings account where it will grow a little and still stay fairly accessible.
-Dollar #3 and its buddies are in a money market account.
-They will earn more interest than a general savings account but be less accessible with a higher minimum balance.
-Finally, Dollar #4 went off to live in a CD and will earn a high interest rate but has to stay put for a set amount of time based on a contract.
+Dollar No. 1 went to a checking account and might grow the least but be the most accessible.
+Dollar No. 2 is in a traditional savings account where it will grow a little and still stay fairly accessible.
+Dollar No. 3 and its buddies are in a money market account.
+They might earn more interest than a traditional savings account but be less accessible with a higher minimum balance.
+Finally, Dollar No. 4 went off to live in a CD and could earn a high interest rate.
+But it also has to stay put for a set amount of time.